Lucia-uni/DDD-2025-Group7/README.md

 ## Ufo shapes
 ### Data Collection
 + Where did you get your data from? [https://nuforc.org/databank/]
-+ What’s your data about? [describe]
++ What’s your data about?
+[The data are alleged UFO sightings, which list the times of the sightings, the locations and other details.]
 + Who is/are the sources/creators of your data?
+[These are users who have decided to post their testimonies on the site, often also including photos]
 ### Data Organization
 + Have you combined data from different sources?
 How did you merge them?
+[No, but we rewrote from the huge database on the site]
 + What columns are more relevant for your project?
+[Shape, Light condition, image]
-+ Have you used any AI-based tool to understand or manipulate your data? if yes, what and how?
++ Have you used any AI-based tool to understand or manipulate your data? if yes, what and how? [yes we used an object-recognition software to get the result of the machine, then we used the photoshop image generation system to create the image]

 # Intraspace